 Board of Commissioners Meetings

-The Board meets on the third Thursday of each month, unless otherwise noted, at noon online through Zoom.
+The Board meets on the fourth Thursday of each month, unless otherwise noted, at 11 a.m. online through Zoom.

 WHERE: